KarlRetumban/MongoDB/README.md

-# Social Media Reviews Data as Document JSON Data
+# Clothing Reviews Data as Document JSON Data
-### Tools used is MongoDB
+### Tool used is MongoDB

-### Description of use case
+### Description of data
-We create a Social Media data and store as graph data.
-The nodes are the social media users connected by links or edges.
+The dataset contains information about rented attires for certain occassions.
+It also includes the ratings given by the renters.
+The user feedback or user review is also included in the data as well as information about the user and the attire.

 #### Graph data view in MongoDB
 ![alt text](https://github.com/KarlRetumban/Sample2/blob/main/MongoDB.PNG)